Happilands/Minesweeper_in_Bash/README.md

 # Minesweeper_in_Bash

-# Run in terminal
+Minesweeper written in Bash to be played in a Linux terminal

-bash main.sh
+Run "bash main.sh" in terminal to play!